macrobiotus/ships_and_bugs/README.md

 # Analysing combined 18S data from all ports with available sequence data

+## Abstract
+We tested if the null hypothesis "Increasing shipping traffic does not homogenize overall eukaryotic biodiversity between shipping ports" can be rejected.
+To do so, we used used a linear random effect model.
+Considered parameters where 5-year-summed first order voyage counts between 24 ports, a compound variable calculated from salinity and temperature values, and the crossing of different ecoregions, while each unique route was assumed to have specific, random factors influencing survival of taxa potentially contained in ballast water pr on the hull.
+We find that changes in Unifrac distances indeed are positively and significantly correlated with increasing counts of Voyages.
+Consequently, high shipping traffic between the considered ecologically distant ports appear to be correlated with high similarity of their respective eukaryotic communities.
+It remains to be determined if the observed effect is caused by transport of organisms between ports, or the presence of depauperate communities in polluted port waters, or both.

+## Notes
 This folder was created 24.01.2018 by copying folder `/Users/paul/Documents/CU_Pearl_Harbour`.
 Folder was and last updated 23.03.2018.
 The `GitHub` and `Transport` folders are version tracked, and they are copies from earlier repositories.

 This folder will be used to combine all project data from individual runs.
 Sequence runs are processed individually until the denoising step and then merged here.

 Data will be included via manifest files and metadate files linked in at `065_merge_data.sh`.
-Current samples include:
-   * data of Singapore, Adelaide, Chicago, sourced from `/Users/paul/Documents/CU_SP_AD_CH` 7   * data of Pearl Harbor, sourced from `/Users/paul/Documents/CU_SP_AD_CH`
+Current samples include: * data of Singapore, Adelaide, Chicago, sourced from `/Users/paul/Documents/CU_SP_AD_CH` 7   * data of Pearl Harbor, sourced from `/Users/paul/Documents/CU_SP_AD_CH`

-## History and progress notes
+## History and Progress Notes
 *  **24.01.2018** - creating and adjusted folder structure and contents
    * removed unneeded files from previous analysis
    * adjusted pathnames in work scripts: `find /Users/paul/Documents/CU_combined/Github -name '*.sh' -exec sed -i 's|CU_Pearl_Harbour|CU_combined|g' {} \;`